 - Renault Flex choice: The more products you purchase (warranty/maintenance), the lower the interest.
 The loan interest without services is 7.9%.

 - Toyota payment plan: Here you work with a calculator.
-We came to 15,000 euros at an interest rate of 7.9%.
+We came to 15,000 us dollars at an interest rate of 7.9%.